 Specific process, function and task related: Behavioural optometry deals with a variety of processing disorders such as dyslexia and concentration issues.
 ADHD and various forms of autism are also facilitated into a greater ease of visual consciousness that has positive effects on behaviour.
 Changing spatial context and perspective using appropriate lens and prism can positively affect and change these conditions.

 Vision is not a process that occurs in isolation to the rest of the body.
 It affects posture, balance, movement, intention and even emotions.
 Holistic optometry looks at the connection of all of these domains so that they can work seamlessly together giving a more enriching experience to see, feel, be and do well.
 Testing is primarily done under binocular conditions with ambient lighting, not isolating the two eyes.
 Although we have two eyes we have one vision that needs to be coordinated in conjunction with the rest of the body to work well together.
-All patients at our South Yarra clinic can benefit from this process.
+All patients at our Docklands clinic can benefit from this process.

 These prism glasses aim to deliver holistic vision training, reduced lower prescriptions and vision, mind and body improvement as described on this website.